Chimney Cap

 As the name suggests, these chimney caps are designed to enhance the upward draft inside your chimney and pull out all the smoke.

-They do that by increasing the air velocity which decreases the pressure above the chimney.
+They do that by increasing the air velocity, which decreases the pressure above the chimney.
 This creates a partial vacuum, creating a pressure difference.
-So, the smoke inside the chimney (higher pressure) is pulled out into the (lower pressure.)
+The smoke inside the chimney (at higher pressure) is pulled outside (to lower pressure.)

 Some chimneys have a draft problem that needs a bit more than just a simple draft-enhancing chimney cap.
 For those, an electric draft-enhancing chimney cap usually does the job.
 The electric fans of the cap allow you to control the drafts for both masonry and prefabricated chimneys.
 The only downside is that you’ll need to put in a few extra bucks.